ray-project/ray/doc/source/data/dataset.rst

   https://docs.google.com/drawings/d/16AwJeBNR46_TsrkOmMbGaBK7u-OPsf_V8fHjU-d2PPQ/edit

-Ray Datasets simplifies general purpose parallel GPU and CPU compute in Ray; for instance, for :ref:`GPU batch inference <transforming_datasets>`.
+Ray Datasets also simplifies general purpose parallel GPU and CPU compute in Ray; for instance, for :ref:`GPU batch inference <transforming_datasets>`.
 It provides a higher-level API for Ray tasks and actors for such embarrassingly parallel compute, internally handling operations like batching, pipelining, and memory management.